teuben/QAC/workflows/workflow1.md

 The accompanying script **workflow1.py** is a regression test version of what is discussed in this document in a bit more detail.
-Note were are using the **qtp.py** shortcut functions.
+Note were are using the **qac.py** shortcut functions here.

 We start off by using some verbiage directly taken from the ALMA archive: